Samar crow

 The Samar crow (Corvus samarensis), formerly known as the small crow, is a passerine bird in the genus Corvus of the family Corvidae.
 It is endemic to the islands of Samar and Mindanao in the Philippines.
-However, it has not been recorded in Mindanao since the 1980s.
+It had not been recorded in Mindanao since the 1980s until it was photographed in Davao Oriental in 2026.
 Its natural habitats are primary tropical moist lowland forest.
-It is now extremely rare and likely endangered.
 It is threatened by habitat loss and hunting.
+It has been assessed as endangered species (IUCN status) in 2026 with an estimated population of just 1,000 to 2,500 mature individuals.

 Description and taxonomy

 The Samar crow is a small, short-tailed crow with bare facial skin and a distinctive whirring flight style.
 It is found in pristine primary forests.
 Its call is described as a high pitched squeal not typical for a crow.

 It may be distinguished from the Sierra Madre crow by its shorter and thinner bill, more intense black plumage, and darker gray feathers on the base of its neck.
 Its call is also described as lower pitched than that of the Sierra Madre crow.

 It was previously considered a subspecies of the Slender-billed crow (now Sunda crow), but phylogenetic evidence proved that the slender-billed crow subspecies complex contained multiple distinct species.
 A split by the International Ornithologists' Union yielded a new species recognized as the small crow, which contained two subspecies - namely, the Samar crow, and the Sierra Madre crow.
 Shortly after, these 2 subspecies were themselves designated as distinct species.

 The species is monotypic: no subspecies are recognised.
-However, the population on Mindanao has not been recorded since the 1980s and may possibly be extinct.
+However, the population on Mindanao has not been recorded since the 1980s and was thought to be extinct until photographed in Davao Oriental in 2026.
 Due to a lack of records, it could possibly have represented a subspecies or even a distinct species.
 Though the lone recording of a Samar crow in Mindanao by Robert Kennedy demonstrated a lower pitched call compared to the other populations on Samar, there nonetheless remains a lack of evidence for its distinctiveness as a species or subspecies.